sureshsharma099/Arjun/README.md

 This Arjun version grabs variable names from strings like {"name":"value"}.
 Lately I got MANY injections from GET/POST/Cookies scraping those, and later escaping with </script>.
 This happened me in many programs including big ones like PayPal, Yahoo, etc and this little trick helped me a lot.
-When you are fuzzing a no response go dictionary fuzzing, but if its a responding website this heuristic technique usually is faster and better.
+When you are fuzzing a no response page go dictionary fuzzing, but if its a responding website this heuristic technique usually is faster and better.

 ### Introduction